Makenfile86/Ray-Tracer/README.md

 Right now this project is only supported by Mac os.
 There is a user tutorial at the end.

 The objective was to get familiar with the concept of ray tracing and creating scenes using it.
-Our ray tracing program uses four different objects to create its scenes.
+Our ray tracing program uses four different main objects to create its scenes.
 (Plane, sphere, cylinder and cone).
+Ring is an extra object you can make from a plane, example in the pic below.

 The program reads the "scene" from a file and creates the 3D images with "realistic" shadows and reflections.
-It supports textures in P6 ppm format and has a few different texture mapping patterns.
+It supports textures in P6 ppm format and models/objects in .obj format.

 # Little bit of everything: